Long's hat trick sends Orchard Farm past Perryville and into first state title game

 Long showed her poise on her first goal of the match when the ball was played into space and she was able to get one-on-one with Perryville’s goalkeeper Brooklyn Moll.
 Long calmly scored into the open net midway through the first half.

 Her second goal came off a deflection.
-Ramsey fired a rocket from outside the box that caught the post and crossbar.
-Moll wasn’t able to get her hands on the rebound and Long was there to clean it up in the final minute of the first half.
+Ramsey fired a rocket from outside the box that Moll wasn’t able to get her hands all the way around it and it fell to Long who was there to clean it up on the back side in the final minute of the first half.

 Long’s final tally was a thing of beauty as Ramsey raced down the right sideline and hit a strong cross into the box.
 Long jumped and ripped a one-touch shot that Moll couldn’t do anything about.